fbpx

 When to fertilize blueberries

-The best time to fertilize established blueberry bushes is in the early spring or early fall.
-New blueberry bushes can be planted in pre-fertilized soil or can be fertilized about a month after being planted.
+The best time to fertilize established blueberry bushes is in early spring or early fall.
+New blueberry bushes can be planted in pre-fertilized soil or fertilized about a month after planting.

 When to fertilize blueberries